Delta158/social/README.md

 # Social

+This was a group project, i worked on backend functions related to user and accounts.

 ## Set Up

 If you are developing on anything other than GNU/Linux, I heartly recommend that you obtain access to a GNU/Linux machine, be that a VM or Kilburn machine, before starting to work on this project, just to save you from any more work than nessecary.
 The following commands are for a GNU/Linux machine.